 With over a quarter-century in the industry, Combined Insurance Medicare plans have built up an impressive resume that includes providing products internationally and at home.
 Founded back when it was just called Registry Company (a name they still use today), this organization was bought by ACE Group in 2008.

 Combined Insurance Company of America is a company that has been in business since almost 100 years ago.
 They provide supplemental life and accident disability health coverage for their customers.

 When shopping around for Medicare insurance, the most important thing to know is that you’re getting the right kind of coverage.
 Otherwise, your experience can be quite frustrating and costly.
 Combined Insurance doesn’t offer Medicare Advantage or Part D prescription drug plans.
 The company puts its focus on Medicare Supplement plans.

 - Over 85 years of experience in the insurance industry

 - Prides itself on being a military-friendly company

 - Customer-centric, performance-minded business model

-What do Combined Insurance Medicare Supplement Plans Cover?
+What does Combined Insurance Medicare Supplement plans cover?

 Medicare Supplement plans are a great way to protect yourself from high out-of-pocket costs when you need medical care.
 They work with original Medicare parts A & B, lowering or eliminating copays and coinsurance payments.
 Plus, these policies can be renewable as premiums continue to be paid.